Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Kansas City and its opponents have combined to score more than 51.5 points in six of 11 games this season.
+- Kansas City has combined with its opponents to put up more than 52 points in six of 11 games this season.

-- Las Vegas has combined with its opponents to score more than 51.5 points in four of eight games this season.
+- In 50% of Las Vegas' games this season (4/8), the teams combined to score more than Sunday's over/under of 52.

-- The two teams combine to score 49.1 points per game, 2.4 less than the total in this contest.
+- The two teams combine to average 49.1 points per game, 2.9 less than the over/under in this contest.

-- These two squads combine to surrender 48.8 points per game, 2.7 fewer than this contest's over/under.
+- The 48.8 combined points per game that these two squads have allowed this season are 3.2 fewer than the 52 total in this contest.

-- Chiefs games this season feature an average total of 53.8 points, a number 2.3 points higher than Sunday's over/under.
+- The average total in Chiefs games this season is 53.8, 1.8 points above Sunday's total of 52.

-- The 51.5 total in this game is 3.9 points higher than the 47.6 average total in Raiders games this season.
+- The 47.6 PPG average total in Raiders games this season is 4.4 points fewer than this game's over/under.

 Chiefs stats and trends

-- Kansas City has two wins against the spread in nine games this year.
+- Kansas City has two wins against the spread in nine games this season.

-- This season, the Chiefs have just two ATS wins in 11 games as a favorite of 2.5 points or more.
+- The Chiefs have been favored by 2.5 points or more 11 times this season and have covered the spread in two of them.

-- Kansas City's games this year have gone over the point total four times in 11 opportunities (36.4%).
+- Kansas City's games this year have gone over the total in four out of 11 opportunities (36.4%).

-- Kansas City is 2-3 against the spread and 3-2 overall in games when it scores more than 23.6 points.
+- When Kansas City puts up more than 23.6 points, it is 2-3 against the spread and 3-2 overall.

-- In games that Kansas City picks up more than 340.4 yards, the team is 2-7 against the spread and 4-3 overall.
+- Kansas City is 2-7 against the spread and 4-3 overall when the team totals more than 340.4 yards.

 - The Chiefs have turned the ball over nine more times (19 total) than the Raiders have forced a turnover (10) this season.